By Mel Lee-Smith

 Show dogs "pawsitively" make good pets.
 But it's important to remember every dog is different, and that includes canine competitors.
 If you're thinking of buying a show-quality dog or adopting a retired show dog, first ask yourself if you'll be a good pet parent.
 Many show dogs have grown accustomed to receiving the best food, exercise, and healthcare money can buy.
 If you're prepared to maintain that lavish lifestyle, a show dog just might be the "pawfect" fit.

 Got questions about show dogs?
-Live chat with a vet now for prompt answers!
+Live chat with a veterinary professional now for prompt answers!